The Coloma Rose Garden is once again open to visitors, and is looking spectacular!

 - From Halle station: De Lijn bus 170 to Sint-Pieters-Leeuw.

 When I visited, I was not disappointed.
-With its impressive displays of more than 3,000 varieties of roses from 26 countries, Coloma is one of the most extensive rose gardens in Europe.
+With its impressive displays of thousands of roses from all over the world, Coloma is one of the most extensive rose gardens in Europe.
 You can probably find every type of rose on the planet there: antique roses, the most recent hybrids, climbing roses, rambling roses and bush roses.

 Set in a castle’s grounds

 The rose garden is located on the grounds of Coloma Castle, the most famous building in Sint-Pieters-Leeuw.
 Built as a fortress in the 15th century, Coloma Castle was transformed into a country residence (known in Flemish as a lusthuis).
 Through the ages, the castle changed owners several times, and was eventually purchased and restored by the municipality of Sint-Pieters-Leeuw.

 Park Coloma, covering an area of 15 hectares, was originally conceived and laid out in the French style, with intercrossing narrow walkways, right-angled ponds, a canal, and overall geometrical symmetry.
 In the 18th and 19th centuries the English garden architectural style was adopted and still remains evident today.
 Particularly in the south-east section of the park, with its curves, meandering paths and more luscious vegetation.

 The Coloma Rose Garden is divided into five areas.
 The first incorporates a traditional geometric structure, with garden pergolas and glazed or wooden verandas.
 I particularly liked the varieties in red and white that have been planted in designs representing the heraldry of Sint-Pieters-Leeuw.